-Due date: March 7, 2016 at 3:10pm
+Due date: March 17, 2017 at 11:59pm

 Poor-1 2 3 Excellent-4 Points assigned Organization No evidence of a practice talk having been given.
-Audience cannot understand presentation because of poor organization; introduction is undeveloped or irrelevant; main points and conclusion are unclear; Tentative evidence of a practice talk having been given.
-Audience has difficulty following presentation because of some abrupt jumps; some of the main points are unclear or not sufficient stressed; Evidence of a practice talk having been given Satisfactory organization; clear introduction; main points are well stated, even if some transitions are somewhat sudden; clear conclusion; Forceful evidence of a practice talk having been given.
+Audience cannot understand presentation because of poor organization; introduction is undeveloped or irrelevant; main points and conclusion are unclear; given.
+Audience has difficulty following presentation because of some abrupt jumps; some points are well stated, even Forceful evidence of a practice talk having been given.
 Superb organization; clear introduction; main points well stated and argued, with each leading to the next point of the talk; clear summary and conclusion.
 Mechanics Slides seem to have been cut-and pasted together haphazardly at the last minute; numerous mistakes; speaker not always sure what is coming next; Boring slides; no glaring mistakes but no real effort made into creating truly effective slides; Generally good set of slides; conveys the main points well; Very creative slides; carefully thought out to bring out both the main points as well as the subtle issues while keeping the audience interested.
-Delivery Mumbles the words, audience members in the back can't hear anything; too many filler words; distracting gestures; Low voice, occasionally inaudible; some distracting filler words and gestures; articulation mostly, but not always, clear; Clear voice, generally effective delivery; minimal distracting gestures, etc., but somewhat monotone; Natural, confident delivery that does not just convey the message but enhances it; excellent use of volume, pace etc. Relating to Reads most of the presentation from the slides or notes with no eye contact with audience members; seems unaware of audience reactions; Occasional eye contact with audience but mostly reads the presentation; some awareness of at least a portion of the audience; only brief responses to audience questions; Generally aware of the audience reactions; maintains good eye contact when speaking and when answering questions; Keeps the audience engaged throughout the presentation; modifies material on-the-fly based on audience questions and comments; keenly aware of audience reactions.
-Essay No evidence was presented showing that the student gave a practice talk or if they did, that they learned from it; Evidence of a practice talk was given, but little evidence was presented that this lead to improvement; Evidence of a practice talk was given, student demonstrate or claimed a single improvement from it; Explicit evidence was presented showing that the student gave a practice talk and learned two or more concrete actionable lesson from it;
+Delivery Mumbles the words, audience members in the back can't hear anything; too many filler words; distracting gestures; Low voice, occasionally inaudible; some distracting filler words and gestures; articulation mostly, but not always, clear; Clear voice, generally effective delivery; minimal distracting gestures, etc., but somewhat monotone; Natural, confident delivery that does not just convey the message but enhances it; excellent use of volume, pace etc. Relating to Reads most of the presentation from the slides or notes with no eye contact with audience members; seems unaware of audience reactions; Intecentation: come awarenece maintains good eye contact Keeps the audience engaged throughout the presentation; modifies material on-the-fly based on audience questions and comments; keenly aware of audience reactions.
+Essay No evidence was presented showing that the student gave a practice talk or if they did, that they learned from it; Evidence of a practice talk was given, but little evidence was presented that this lead to improvement; was given, student Explicit evidence was presented showing that the student gave a practice talk and learned two or more concrete actionable lesson from it;